scalawithcats/scala-with-cats/src/pages/applicatives/semigroupal.md

 ## *Semigroupal* {#semigroupal}

-`Semigroupal` is a type class that allows us to combine values within a context[^semigroupal-name].
+`Semigroupal` is a type class that allows us to combine effectful contexts[^semigroupal-name].
 If we have two objects of type `F[A]` and `F[B]`, a `Semigroupal[F]` allows us to combine them to form an `F[(A, B)]`.
 Its definition in Cats is: